Paying for Testing

 To pay Dr. Pratt, please enter an amount in the box below.
 You will be forwarded to the Paypal website.
 If you have a Paypal account, please enter your email address to login.
 If you do not have a Paypal account, click on "Pay with Debit or Credit Card."

-That is, if a family decides not to proceed with psychological testing, a fee of $290 is due at the end of the initial meeting.
+That is, if a family decides not to proceed with psychological testing, there is a fee of $300 due at the end of the initial meeting.

-If a family decides to proceed with testing, a fifty percent deposit is due at the end of the initial meeting, and the remaining balance is due at the final meeting.
+If a family decides to proceed with testing, a fifty percent deposit is due at the end of the initial meeting, and the remaining balance is due before the final video meeting.

 If a family decides to terminate testing before it is completed, billing will include services provided prior to termination, and the deposit remainder, if any, will be refunded.